tamagoz/weave/site/operational-guide/concepts.md

 * From a random value, practically unique across different physical hardware and cloned VMs but not stable across restarts

-The best strategy for assigning peer names depends on the type and method of your particular deployment and is discussed in more detail below.
+The appropriate strategy for assigning peer names depends on the type and method of your particular deployment and is discussed in more detail below.

 ## Peer Discovery